Memoirs of the Queensland Museum

 The museum’s peer-reviewed journal, Memoirs of the Queensland Museum, celebrated 100 years of scientific publishing in November 2012.
 With about 40,000 pages and 1,800 contributing authors, the Memoirs has published over 2,100 peer-reviewed articles and Notes, including the descriptions of approximately 5,500 new species, and has documented the evidence of adaptation and resilience of Queensland's natural and cultural communities in the face of rapid environmental and technological changes.

-The latest volume of Nature, Volume 58, is a special issue commemorating the bicentenary of Ludwig Leichhardt and his contributions to the early exploration of Australia and its natural history.
+Volume 58 (published in 2014), was a special issue commemorating the bicentenary of Ludwig Leichhardt and his contributions to the early exploration of Australia and its natural history.
 In this issue are described 9 genera and 123 species new to science - a record number of new species published in the Memoirs over its 102 years of history.

 The latest volume of Culture, Volume 7, is a two-part special interest issue ('The Leichhardt Diaries') that publishes an English translation of the last five of Ludwig Leichhardt's eight diaries originally written in German.
 The second part ('The Leichhardt Papers') are contemporary essays reflecting on the life and legacy of Ludwig Leichhardt.